-How to Make Your Own DIY Secchi Disk in No Time:
+How to Make Your Own DIY Secchi Disk in No Time

-Take a wooden skewer and stick it inside a round plastic lid, like the lid of a mayonaise jar.
+Take a wooden skewer and stick it inside a round plastic lid, like the lid of a mayonnaise jar.
 Using the skewer, pop a tiny hole in the center of the lid and leave the skewer inside.

 How Does it Work?